jax-ml/jax/docs/new_docs/301/hijax-types.md

 bundle arrays into containers, and JAX transparently flattens the bundle into its array leaves at every boundary.

-But sometimes transparency is exactly what you don't want.
+But sometimes you don't want transparency.
 Some data is best modeled as a new *type*, with its own identity:

 * it should appear in jaxprs as a single value of a single type, not as a